-Weekend find: Mapiri Country Lodge
+Weekend find: Mapiri Country Lodge in Dedza

-In recent months, I have travelled to Dedza boma on many occasions.
+In recent months, I have travelled to Dedza Boma on many occasions.
 Finding a decent place to grab a meal was kind of a priority.
 I love to experiment with roadside restaurants but on the first of these visits, I was in need of a quiet place I could comfortably catch up on my email.
 I was never going to find that serenity in a roadside joint.

 The Mapiri Country Lodge lounge has a well-stocked bar with satellite TV and bar stools.
 There is also a dining area and lounge with comfy seats.
 There is a garden you can sit in if you are brave enough to withstand the chilly winds blowing down the Dedza mountain.